PhaethonPsychis/Fractional_City_A_Metaverse/0XDDRL.md

 ## AUTONOMOUS CYBER URBAN CITIES RESEARCH
 Blockchain, web3, and internet, have unlocked the field of private urban developments for innovation and disruption.
 This group of technologies, unlocks our potential to design new models of cities and develop new private metropolises at a regional level that can harness the transformational power of urbanization.

-Building a new regional metropolis with the cyber urban space fully embedded in the design, production and governance of our cyber-physical environment uncovers new research challenges.
+We can start exploring innovation in urbanism with the introduction of a native crypto-web3 virtual city that embeds city systems such as legal, regulatory framework, and urban governance and converts them into a web3 application or protocol.
+This innovation, still very early in its evolution, will enable collective ownership and decentralized programmable governance of our urban environment.
+The cyber world serves as the basis for the development of new forms of urbanism arising from the interaction of the virtual world with the physical urban environment.<br><br>

 These challenges include hard questions about the vision of the city and new mental models of the cyber-urban realities.<br><br> There are also fundamental challenges on how the protocols should be structured to help citizens coordinate and how to identify ways to integrate a complex system of blockchain networks into the design and production of our architectural and urban [governance] space.<br><br>
 Building cities is the single most important act of production within society and as such is the entity through which nations most clearly express their global aspirations and generate economic opportunity.
 The vision we are working to build contains the following conceptual models:<br><br>